Firearms for home defense

 Let’s go over my choices for Firearms for home defense.
 This won’t suit everyone, and I’m sure I’ll have a barrage of emails to the contrary, but these are my choices base on research and talking with firearms experts.

 Handgun: this is what you use if intruders are in the house and are really close.
-For home defense there is no better choice than a .45 caliber.
-Colt 1911 is my first choice, but you might prefer a different style .45 even a revolver.
-A handgun is great for home defense, but you should really use this as a tool until you can get to your shotgun.
+A double stack 9mm is a handgun is great for home defense, it holds quite a few rounds and the recoil is very manageable.
+A handgun is better than nothing, but you should use one only until you get to your shotgun.
 Make sure you have some form of tactical flashlight to avoid shooting at the wrong person or noise!

 Shotguns: perfect for home defense, but longer than a handgun.
 I recommend a .12 gauge shotgun, preferably the Remington 870 defense or Mossberg 500 series, if you can’t afford one of these then the Maverick Model 88 Security ($250ish).
 Make sure to get a tactical shotgun light to see what you’re aiming at!